jmrnilsson/ps-avisynth-deshake/README.md

 # Powershell video deshaker script generator
 Using Gunnar Thalin's excellent [Deshaker-plugin](http://www.guthspot.se/video/deshaker.htm) can be tedious because of settings.
-This script generates the necessary AviSynth and VirtualDub-scripts with some default-settings so that it can be done in a single stroke.
+This script generates the necessary AviSynth and VirtualDub-scripts with some default-settings so that it can be done in a single stroke. **Note** that VirtualDub and AviSynth are seperate applications.
+Do *not* reach out to the creators of these application because of this tools' incapability to generate working scripts.

+## Rationale
+The idea is do most of the heavy lifting in AviSynth, yet VirtualDub is used for analysis passes.
+This makes it easier to use a different tool for these passes.
+Additionally AviSynth maintains decent [documentation](http://avisynth.nl/index.php/Main_Page) and [description](http://avisynth.nl/index.php/Category:Internal_filters) of internal filters. **Note** that passes are called `framecount`, `pass1` and `pass2` yet this does not reflect the number of analysis passes to run.
+The general steps are:

+1. Count number of frames (this can be cancelled once started).
+2. Run first deshaker pass
+3. Run second deshaker pass and first video analysis pass
+3. Repeat the second deshaker pass and run second video analysis pass

+Also, this tool scaffolds a few scripts that are entirely open for modification.
+In some cases a script be rerun with different settings without having to rerun all.
+Naturally, changes cascades through the chain of scripts.
+So any change made to prior will require later scripts to be rerun.

 ## Requirements
 1. VirtualDub x86-version